HarleenPama/Mern/README.md

 # MERN-Stack-SmartBridge
-This repository contains the assignments given by SmartBridge for the online course
+This repository contains the assignments given by SmartBridge for the online course of FULL STACK MERN DEVELOPER.